 - 1. Before you can connect an EXP400 to a DS400 storage subsystem, you must purchase an IBM EXP400 Attach License for DS400.
 For more information, contact your IBM marketing representative or authorized reseller. - 2.
-Make sure that two SCSI Bus Expander and Enclosure Services Modules (ESMs) are installed in the EXP400 storage expansion unit.
+For dual controller models only: Make sure that two SCSI Bus Expander and Enclosure Services Modules (ESMs) are installed in the EXP400 expansion unit. - 3.
+The hard disk drive at SCSI ID=6 is disabled for both single and dual controller configurations.

-Complete the following steps to connect an EXP400 expansion unit to a DS400 storage subsystem:
+To connect an EXP400 expansion unit to a DS400 storage subsystem, complete the following steps:

-- 1. Follow the instructions in the documentation that comes with the expansion unit to set up and mount the new expansion unit in a rack. - 2.
-Use the IBM 2M SCSI cable that comes with the expansion unit or use a 4.2M LVD SCSI cable to connect the EXP400 to the DS400 (see Figure 38 on page 44.)
+- 1. Follow the instructions in the documentation that comes with the expansion unit to set up and mount the new expansion unit in a rack. - Use the IBM 2M SCSI cable that comes with the expansion unit or use a 4.2M LVD SCSI cable to connect the EXP400 to the DS400 (see Figure 38 on page 44.)
 You can connect one or two expansion units.

-Important: Make sure that you connect an EXP400 to both Channel 3 connectors or both Channel 4 connectors on the DS400 storage subsystem.
+Important: For dual controller DS400 models only: Make sure that you connect an EXP400 to both Channel 3 connectors or both Channel 4 connectors on the DS400 storage subsystem.
 You cannot connect an EXP400 to Channel 3 and Channel 4 on the same DS400 storage subsystem.